What Happens When Your Home Insurance Company Goes Bankrupt or Insolvent

 Secure

-How State Guarantee Funds Protect You
+How State Guaranty Funds Protect You

-Every state has a property and casualty insurance guaranty association — a nonprofit, state-mandated safety net that steps in when a licensed insurer fails.
+Every state has a property and casualty insurance guaranty association, a nonprofit, state-mandated safety net that steps in when a licensed insurer fails.
 Think of it as a limited version of FDIC protection, but for your home insurance.

 These funds are not taxpayer-funded.
 They are financed through assessments on other licensed insurance companies operating in the same state, which spread the cost of the failed insurer's obligations across the healthy market.
+In Florida, FIGA assessments are generally capped at 2% per year, though emergency hurricane-related assessments can reach 4%.
+FIGA is also ending its 1% emergency assessment on policies effective October 1, 2026, and later.

 Coverage Limits by State